Community Programs

 The Adult and Family Services (AFS) programs are part of RCAA’s Community Services Division.
 The AFS programs provide diverse and comprehensive services to community members who hold lived experiences and/or who are surviving the high-risk challenges of: houselessness, poverty, intergenerational and complex traumas, disabilities, health risks, high ACE’s scores, behavioral health and substance use disorder challenges, disabilities, lack of resources and natural supports, abuse, neglect, family separation, foster care and/or out of home placements.
 All of RCAA’s Adult and Family Services programs and projects operate through a trauma informed, people-centered, harm reduction (or hybrid harm reduction) model that focuses on wellness, healing and recovery.

 AFS programs receive a wide variety of federal, state, and local funding to operate our unique programs and collaborative projects.
 It is important for us to recognize our local community partners that continue to support our clients directly and indirectly, and we THANK YOU for your kindness and generosity.
-Some of these local supporters include: Humboldt Sponsors, Humboldt County DHHS, Providence Health Care, Open Door Community Health Centers, Eureka Rotary, Humboldt Area Foundation, First 5 Collaborative, Lifehouse Humboldt, Eureka Center for Spiritual Living, Moonstone Quilters Guild, Family Resource Centers, and Water Works Park, just to name a few.
+Some of these local supporters include: Humboldt Sponsors, Humboldt County DHHS, Providence Health Care, Open Door Community Health Centers, Eureka Rotary, Humboldt Area Foundation, First 5 Collaborative, Lifehouse Humboldt, Eureka Center for Spiritual Living, Moonstone Quilters Guild, Family Resource Centers, Water Works Park, and Scurfield Electric, Heating and Solar, just to name a few.
 Additionally, AFS programs collaborate with all service provider agencies on a local, State and Federal level, as our client’s needs reflect and require.

 PARENTS AND CHILDREN IN TRANSITION (PACT)